 Alright, it’s been a hot minute since I started this journey!
 I asked myself recently what have I really accomplished in writing?
 I am new to the writing community and I feel it!
-You want to know what it takes to become a published author?
+Do you want to know what it takes to become a published author?
 So do I… What I have learned is it’s so much more than just words on a page.

 Let me start with I am NOT A published author and right now not sure when I will be.
 It’s a lot of hard work and TIME!
-I work FT and have a family plus I was finishing my bachelors degree when I started this journey.
-That doesn’t mean I don’t have plans to publish my book, but it’s definitely a longer process then I expected.
+I work FT and have a family plus I was finishing my bachelor’s degree when I started this journey.
+That doesn’t mean I don’t have plans to publish my book, but it’s definitely a longer process than I expected.
 Right now I am considering the traditional path, but as I’ve learned my expectations needed to be adjusted.
-Traditional publishing is a long path and typical takes 3-5 years (if it happens!) so, don’t expect your great work of art to be published the second it’s finished, was definitely something I needed to know.
+Traditional publishing is a long path and typically takes 3-5 years (if it happens!) so, don’t expect your great work of art to be published the second it’s finished, was definitely something I needed to know.

 Let’s start here.
 The editing process was probably the biggest area I learned about.
 Multiple stages of editing from developmental, (I got so much great feedback for it!)
 To the final proofread, all of which I did not know about.
 Or at least not in formality.
 Being in college and university, I wrote a lot of papers, but not nearly on the same scale, nor at such an in-depth review of the work.
 Here I thought spell check and grammar were enough 😂.